What is Gallstone Disease?

 - Low HDL (good) cholesterol

-Low-fat food | Foods that are fried, like french fries and potato chips |
+Low-fat options | Fried foods like french fries and potato chips |

-Fruits, vegetables, and whole grains | High-fat dairy products, such as cheese, ice cream, cream, whole milk, and sour cream |
+Fruits, vegetables, and whole grains | High-fat dairy products |

 Caffeine-free drinks | Pizza |

-Low sugar foods and drinks | Foods made with lard or butter |
+Low-sugar foods and drinks | Foods made with lard or butter |

 Less spicy foods | Creamy soups or sauces |